ThePhD/future_cxx/technical specification/C - defer/defer.typ

 If a non-local jump #index("non-local jump") is used within _E_ but before the execution of _D_:

 - if execution leaves _E_, _S_ will not be executed;
-- otherwise, if control returns to a point in _E_ and causes _D_ to be reached more than once, there is no effect.
+- otherwise, if control returns to a point in _E_ and causes _D_ to be reached more than once, the effect is the same as reaching _D_ only once.

 #note() The "execution" of a defer statement#index[defer statement] only lets the program know that _S_ will be run on any exit from that scope.
 There is no observable side effect to repeat from reaching _D_, as the manifestation of any of the effects of _S_ will happen if and only if _E_ is exited or terminated as previously specified.